ARTICLE

 Does pre-approval guarantee a home loan?

-A pre-approval is generally only an indicator of what your lender is willing to lend, and there is no obligation for the lender to hand over that amount!
-While it serves as a decent indicator, there are various factors that could impact your course of going from pre-approval to full approval.
+A pre-approved home loan does not guarantee a home loan.
+Your home loan pre-approval is only an indicator of what your lender is willing to lend, given the information provided.
+While it serves as a decent indicator, various factors could impact your chances of getting full approval.

-• Risky property: Homes that are generally considered high risk include inner-city apartments, houses in flood or bushfire-prone areas, or unconventional properties.
+• Risky property: Homes that are generally considered high risk include houses in flood or bushfire-prone areas or unconventional properties.

-• Rejected by lender's insurer: You’ll have to pay lenders mortgage insurance (LMI) if your deposit is between 10 and 20%.
-This also makes your approval at the hands of the mortgage insurer - in loans.com.au ’s case this is Genworth.
+• Rejected by lender's insurer: You’ll have to pay the lender's mortgage insurance (LMI) if your deposit is less than 20% of the property’s value.
+This also means your approval is in the hands of the mortgage insurer.

-• Changes in financial status during pre approval phase: Financial status not only includes the loss of a job, but also the addition of new debts such as a car loan, or the addition of a new family member.
+• Changes in financial status during the pre-approval phase: Financial status not only includes the loss of a job, but also the addition of new debts, such as a car loan, or the addition of a new family member.

 • Change in interest rates: Interest rates going up affect your mortgage repayment, which can eat significantly into your budget, and subsequently your ability to pay off the home loan.
-Any hikes in the Reserve Bank’s cash rate can also affect pre-approval.
+Any hikes in the Reserve Bank’s cash rate can also affect pre-approval, which is usually passed on to customers through lender rate increases.

-When is the best time to apply for pre approval?
+When is the best time to apply for a pre-approved home loan?

 • Working out your borrowing capacity